zebulon75018/navigationRecorder/README.md

 # 🕵️‍♀️ NavigationRecorder: Web Navigation Recorder and Visualizer

 NavigationRecorder is a Qt-based application designed to record, replay, and visualize web navigation sessions.
-It captures main page navigations, AJAX calls, and POST requests, saves screenshots, and generates a visual navigation graph.
+It captures main page navigations, AJAX calls,  saves screenshots, and generates a visual navigation graph.
 The application provides a user-friendly interface with a toolbar and menu, as well as command-line options for enhanced flexibility.

 ![screenshot](https://github.com/zebulon75018/navigationRecorder/blob/main/img/navigationrecorder.png?raw=true)